Saraswati Hi Tech City, Prayagraj

-Saraswati Hi Tech City is a neighbourhood in Naini, Prayagraj district, Uttar Pradesh, India.
+Saraswati Hi Tech City is a neighbourhood in Naini, Prayagraj, Prayagraj district, Uttar Pradesh, India.
 The area lies between the limits of Prayagraj Municipality near Triveni Sangam river on NH 76.
 The Government of Uttar Pradesh is building a university named Allahabad State University, along with a library in Hi-tech city which also has a proposed stadium.

 The project is led by Uttar Pradesh State Industrial Development Corporation, on an area of 1140 acre, and will have industrial areas, residential areas, parks and a museum.
 It will be 25 km from Prayagraj Airport and 13 km from Prayagraj Junction railway station.
 There will be 1,500 residential properties, including Type-A, Type-B and Type-C and the corresponding size for units is 250 m2, 200 m2 and 120 m2.